Are Green Olives Just Unripe Olives? The Full Truth Revealed

 The Art of Curing Olives: Salt, Brine, and More

-Brining is one of the most common methods for both green and black olives.
-In this process, people submerge olives in a saltwater solution for several weeks or even months.
-The saltwater gradually draws out the bitterness while enhancing the natural flavors of the olives.
-This method is particularly common for green olives.
+Brining: Most common method for both types.
+Submerge olives in saltwater for weeks or months.
+The salt water draws out bitterness while enhancing natural flavors.
+Especially common for green olives.

-Dry curing is another method, typically used for black olives.
-In this process, people pack olives in salt, which slowly extracts moisture and bitterness over time.
-Dry-cured olives tend to have a more wrinkled appearance and a denser, more intense flavor.
+Dry curing: Typically for black olives.
+Pack them in salt, which slowly extracts moisture and bitterness over time.
+Dry-cured olives get that wrinkled appearance and dense, intense flavor.

 How Curing Changes Olive Flavors and Textures